 LG's mature IPS LCD technology really delivers.
-The colours look accurate and the 1920 x 1080 pixel resolution on the 4.95-inch screen translates to an amazing 445ppi (pixels per inch).
+The colours look accurate and the 1920 x 1080 pixel resolution on the 4.95-inch screen translates to a solid 445ppi (pixels per inch).

-Put it side-by-side with an iPhone 5S or a Galaxy S4 and you might detect a yellow tint.
+Put it side-by-side with an iPhone 5S or Galaxy S5 and you might detect a yellow tint.
 The display on the Nexus 5 is also not as bright as its competitors, which has a slight impact on legibility, particularly in direct sunlight.